ryancdickson/www.ccadb.org/cas/incident-report.md

 | **Analysis** | Required when the Whiteboard field contains ‘revocation-delay’, the factors and rationales behind the decision to delay revocation (including detailed and substantiated explanations of how extensive harm would result to third parties–such as essential public services or widely relied-upon systems–and why the situation is exceptionally rare and unavoidable). |
 | **Additional considerations** | This field is optional.
 Share any additional considerations that might be useful in describing the size and nature of the incident.
 For example, if the issue affected pre-certificates and "final" certificates differently, describe how and why in more detail here. |

 **Timeline:** The Timeline section includes a detailed timeline of all events and actions leading up to and taken during and after the incident.
 The timeline MUST include not just the actual discovery of the incident and subsequent events, but also relevant events occurring beforehand (e.g., something changed or was introduced).
-All times MUST be in UTC OR UTC+local offset, and SHOULD have at least minute-level granularity.
+All times MUST be in UTC or UTC+local offset, and SHOULD have at least minute-level granularity.

 Expected Timeline elements:
 - All policy, process, and software changes that contributed to the Root Cause(s)